DjoserGenomics/djosergenomics.github.io/_posts/2025-08-14-Scroll-7-Thutmoses-Trends.md

 - The **warmer** the color means higher **statistical significance**
 - The **bigger** the circle means more of our DEGs share in this term (Gene Ratio)

-so in our dot plot, for the Biological Pathways (BP), we can see that **Cytoplasmic Translation** is highly enriched, and highly significant followed by antigen processing.
+so in our dot plot, for the Biological Pathways (BP), we can see that **Cytoplasmic Translation** is highly enriched, and highly significant followed by **Antigen Processing**.

 These info can be used alongside Literature review to find connections and possible biological implications of the observed changes in gene expression.